What shall we say then? Are we to continue in sin so that grace may increase?

 knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin.

-Slaves no more, we are free to walk in newness of life.
 Further reading: “The old has gone, gone, gone.”

 Now if we have died with Christ, we believe that we shall also live with Him,

-(c) With him.
-Again, Paul reminds us that we have no life that is independent of him, but we have been crucified with him, buried with him, raised with him in order to live with him and reign with him (Rom.
+(d) With him.
+We have no life that is independent of Christ, but we have been crucified with him, buried with him, raised with him in order to live with him and reign with him (Rom.
 6:4, 2 Cor.
 13:4, Eph.
 2:6, Col. 2:12–13, 2 Tim.
 2:11–12).
 The believer’s life cannot be understood in isolation from Christ.
 See entry for Union.

 knowing that Christ, having been raised from the dead, is never to die again; death no longer is master over Him.